garronmichael/garronmichael/README.md

 - Becoming an Effective Software Engineering Manager | ⭐⭐⭐⭐⭐
   - If you are an engineering manager, this should be the next book you read!
 - How To Solve It | ⭐⭐⭐
   - Surprising brief!
-30pgs + 200pgs of dictionary heurstics
+30pgs + 200pgs of dictionary heuristics
 - Grokking Algorithms | ⭐⭐⭐⭐
   - Never learned algorithms formally?
 Not sure why binary search is so much faster than linear search?
 This book is perfect to cover the basics.
 - Code: The Hidden Language of Computer Hardware and Software | ⭐⭐⭐⭐